jtreminio/jtreminio.github.io/content/blog/23.running-docker-containers-as-current-host-user/index.md

 keys as long as you bind a volume.

 Even though we are done with recreating the user and group, there is a problem:
-Any files and directories that we owned by the `www-data` group will not automatically point to the new ID values.
+Any files and directories that were owned by the `www-data` user will not automatically point to the new ID values.
 Since the names are just _labels_, `/var/lib/php/sessions` is still owned by `33:33`, not matching our spiffy new `1000:1000`!